zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/structs.rst

 Structure Documentation
 #######################

-Structures, or structs for short, require very little documentation.
+Structures, or structs for short, require very little documentation, and it's best to document them wherever they are defined.
-Structs must be documented wherever they are defined.
-Basically, structs only require a brief description detailing why they are needed.
+Structs require only a brief description detailing why they are needed.
-Each variable that composes a struct must be commented.
+Each variable that composes a struct needs a comment contained within the correct syntax.
 A fully simplified syntax is therefore appropriate.

 .. note::